SyncfusionExamples/Label-ouside-of-rim-/README.md

 [How to change the position of ticks?](https://help.syncfusion.com/xamarin/circular-gauge/tick-setting#setting-position-for-ticks)

-Also refer our [feature tour](https://www.syncfusion.com/xamarin-ui-controls/xamarin-circular-gauge) page to know more features available in our SfImageEditor.
+Also refer our [feature tour](https://www.syncfusion.com/xamarin-ui-controls/xamarin-circular-gauge) page to know more features available in our SfCircularGauge.

 ## <a name="troubleshooting"></a>Troubleshooting ##
 ### Path too long exception